 To find themes to install, here are 3 resources:

 MAKE SURE YOU READ THE WARNINGS ABOVE BEFORE CONTINUING!

 Section I - Finding a Theme

-- Peruse the GBAtemp post, finding a theme you want to install.
+- Peruse the GBAtemp post or our themes page, finding a theme you want to install.
 Some have YouTube videos to show what the theme looks like, unfortunately some of them are unavailable.

 - Once you found one you like, click the download link corresponding to your Wii Menu version.
 It is very important to pick the right one to avoid bricks.

 - You probably will pick the download link that says 4.X, that means the theme will work on version 4.1, 4.2 and 4.3 of the Wii Menu.